 Proposals for a register of children not in school have been included in the new Schools Bill which is beginning in the House of Lords.
 Bills can start in either the Commons or the Lords, see more here about how Bills become laws.
-The Schools Bill will be discussed for the first time in parliament on May 23rd 2022.
-The registration proposals can be found on pages 40 - 56 of this pdf of the Bill.
-See also DfE Policy Briefing and Impact Assessment (how much it all might cost/save the government).
+The Schools Bill was discussed for the first time in parliament on May 23rd 2022.

 On February 3rd 2022 the Department for Education published its response to the consultation from April 2019, affirming that it still intends to go ahead at some point with a register of children not in school.
 See also this DfE link.
 There is currently no draft legislation to view.

 Portsmouth Judicial Review 2021

 On November 16th 2021 the outcome of Christina Goodred v Portsmouth City Council and the Secretary of State for Education was published.
 I have blogged about it here

 Information was published on November 11th 2021 about exams going ahead in Summer 2022 + contingency arrangements for Teacher Assessed Grades for private candidates if exams have to be cancelled due to covid.
 Read more here

 Education Committee Report, Government Response

 On November 4th 2021 the government provided its response to the Education Committee report on home education, confirming that it still intended to outline next steps for registration of children not in school some time soon.
 Read more here